JakubovBrloh/Console-Boogeyman/README.md

 ## Bugs
 Only encountered bug I've found is either missing or incorrect rendering of U+2329 & U+232A characters (Right- & Left-Pointing Angle Brackets " <b>〈 〉</b> ").

-To suggest a bug, open an issue (please check if a similar issue exists first).
+To report a bug, open an issue (please check if a similar issue exists first).

 ## Suggest Improvement
 To suggest an improvement or fix, open an issue (please check if a similar issue exists first).